About this website

 I have maintained an active interest in wildlife for over forty years, and for more than twenty of those years, it has been a privilege to work as a school teacher and educate young people about the workings of the natural world.
 In 2014, it was an honour to be invited by the Institute of Physics to attend their award ceremony in London, where I received an award for the outstanding achievements of my advanced level students, many of whom have gone on to carry out their own scientific research.

-When it comes to wildlife, I have a particular interest in the natural history of the British Isles.
-Recent work has focused on the day-to-day behaviour and life cycle of roe deer.
+When it comes to wildlife, I have a particular interest in the natural history and the day-to-day behaviour of roe deer.

 Seeing nature in all its forms, plays an important part in us being able to appreciate the significance and beauty of our native plants and animals.
 By sharing our work, we can bring enjoyment to ourselves and others, whilst at the same time, hopefully showing that nature has a place in this busy world alongside us.